Person standing in trees wearing a silver lava stone fidget ring

 Some essential oils can be harsher than others, which is why a lot of medical professionals prefer those methods over inhaling straight from the source.
 Direct inhalation can be dangerous to infants, pregnant women, and people with severe asthma so it's important to conduct your research or consult with a medical professional before deciding that direct inhalation is the method for you.

-What is Aromatherapy?
-The History of Aromatherapy
+What is the History of Aromatherapy?

-Now that you know what aromatherapy is, let's talk about the history of the practice.
-We can't talk about aromatherapy without first talking about how essential oils came to be.
-According to a post made by Mount Sinai Hospital, essential oils have been around for nearly 6000 years.
+Essential oils have been around for nearly 6000 years.
 Nearly all ancient civilizations used the oils extracted from plants for a variety of healing purposes.
 Their practices that reaped the therapeutic benefits of essential oils have been passed down from generation to generation, eventually becoming a staple of current civilization.

 Aromatherapy then began to make its way into massage parlors and doctor offices in the 1950s for various health purposes.
 The practice of aromatherapy finally become popular in the US in the 1980s and has remained a health practice since.

-What Exactly Are Essential Oils?
+What Are Essential Oils?
+Scents for Stress Relief, Focus, and Energy

 Five Essential Oils in colorful bottles lined up behind silver and gold lava stone fidget rings